Here are some unique foods in Arkansas that might not be as well known in the rest of the country.

 An Italian immigrant, Pasquale, came to America in 1892 and began to travel up the Mississippi River on a riverboat.
 He made it as far as Helena, Arkansas before running out of money.

 He began swapping recipes with the Mexican immigrants who had come north to work in the farm fields in the Mississippi Delta.
-This led Pasquale to begin making his own version of a tamale with somewhat different meats and spices.
+This led Pasquale to begin making his own version of a tamale.

 The next step in the evolution of the Arkansas Delta tamale was when a young African American couple, Maggie and Eugene Brown, came to Pasquale wanting help to open a soul food restaurant in a building that he owned.